 where $M_n(k)$ is the MGF of $\overline{X}.$ By using the i.i.d.\ property of the random variables $X_1,\dots,X_n$ that sum up to $\overline{X},$ we can can bound $M_n(k)$ from above by using Lemma~\ref{lemma:boundedMGF} and the fact that all random variables $X_i$ are exponentially concentrated according to~\eqref{eq:X_exp_concentrated_def}.
 We find,

 for all values of $k$ such that $|k|\leq \frac{c}{2}.$ Inserting this result into Eq.~\eqref{eq:chernoff_P_overline_X}, we find the bound on the concentration probability,

-where we set $k=c/2$ satisfying the conditions from Lemma~\ref{lemma:boundedMGF}. \end{proof} This Lemma~\ref{lemma:bernstein} show that if $X$ is exponentially concentrated with constants $\alpha,c>0,$ then also an $n$-fold i.i.d.\ sum $\overline X$ is exponentially concentrated, however, with slightly heavier tail given by the constants $\exp(\alpha n /2),c/2>0.$
+where we set $k=c/2$ satisfying the conditions from Lemma~\ref{lemma:boundedMGF}. \end{proof} Lemma~\ref{lemma:bernstein} shows that if $X$ is exponentially concentrated with constants $\alpha>0$ and $c>0$, then an $n$-fold i.i.d.\ sum $\overline X$ is also exponentially concentrated.
+However, the i.i.d.\ sum has a slightly heavier tail, as quantified by the constants $\exp(\alpha n /2)>0$ and $c/2>0$.

 Finally, we show an application of these results for the case when we take expectation values of functions with respect to an exponentially concentrated probability distribution.
 As it turns out (see Lemma~\ref{lemma:taylorapproxexpectation}), it is possible to estimate the expectation value of a function using the Taylor approximation.
 To this end, we introduce a familiy of real random variables $X_N$ with zero mean and exponential concentrated probability distribution,